 This item ships free!*No

 minimum order.
-Standard shipping in the continental USA only.
+Standard shipping in the contiguous USA only.

 This program shows how treating people with respect helps us get along with each other, avoid and resolve conflicts, and create a positive social climate.
 We see that respectful behavior means treating others with civility and courtesy, accepting personal differences, listening to what others have to say, and refraining from ridiculing, embarrassing or hurting others.
 And to demonstrate that each of us has a role in creating a respectful climate, we see an inspiring documentary about a biracial teenager’s initiative to promote interracial respect.

 In Search of Character™ spotlights ten core virtues that help teens develop into caring, respectful, responsible people who make choices based on what's right, rather than what's easy.

 In this 10 part video series, viewers take a fun, behind-the-scenes peek at the Dr. Mike Radio Show, where callers explore different aspects of character with "Dr. Mike" (Michael Thomson, Ph.D.) and his co-host.
 Listen in on the lively, thoughtful, and revealing discussions of high school students from around the country.
 Watch inspiring documentary profiles of young people who exemplify the power of good character in the real world.